mparticle-integrations/mparticle-apple-integration-example/README.md

 ## License

+-This mParticle Apple Kit is available under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+See the LICENSE file for more info.
-The Reveal Mobile SDK is available under the MIT license.
+The Reveal mParticle integration is available under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
 See the LICENSE file for more info.